pschaus/book_lepl1402/source/part1.rst

 The :code:`Arrays` class contains many useful methods to work with classes, such as methods to set all elements of an array to a certain value, to make copies of arrays, or to transform an array into a string.
 See the documentation at `<https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/Arrays.html>`_.

-You might wonder why we didn't need to write import statements for the classes :code:`Math`, :code:`Integer` or :code:`String` in the other examples.
+You might wonder why we need the line :code:`import java.util.Arrays` but we didn't need to import the classes :code:`Math`, :code:`Integer` or :code:`String` in our other examples.
 That's because those classes are in the package :code:`java.lang`, which is the only class that is automatically imported by the Java compiler.

 Classes and Objects